imrambi/mindex/README.md

+# Changes
+Swagger UI can be found at http://localhost:8080/swagger-ui/index.html Functional test expanded to include challenges
+Mockito test added for base functionality and challenges Services changed to respond with generic ResponseEntity to allow for JSON response along with text response for errors.

 # Coding Challenge
 ## What's Provided
 A simple [Spring Boot](https://projects.spring.io/spring-boot/) web application has been created and bootstrapped with data.
 The application contains